 We know how to provide a memorable experience that will last a lifetime, thanks to practical experience, thorough trip planning and direct and personal communication with you, the traveler.
 We are a small operation, by choice, because this is the best way to maintain attention to detail, keep a personal contact with you, and still get out and explore with you, which we just plain love to do.

-After 24 years, Nature Trek Canada remains at the forefront of innovative wilderness travel.
+In our 26th year, Nature Trek Canada remains at the forefront of innovative wilderness travel.
 We feel that personal contact with each participant and attention to detail are crucial to provide an experience that will last a lifetime.
-Remaining a small but succesful company for this long is a testimony to our commitment and dedication.
+Remaining a small but successful company for this long is a testimony to our commitment and dedication.
 We respect the heritage and rights of Canada’s First Nations and limit our impact on the fragile nature of the places we visit.
-We do recognize our responsibility for an increase in CO2 emissions and to minimize our share, we support innovative projects through Greatest Planet and compensate Co2 emissions for every international flight, car or camper rental through the South Pole Group.
+We do recognize our responsibility for an increase in Co2 emissions and to minimize our share, we support innovative projects through Greatest Planet and compensate Co2 emissions for every international flight, car or camper rental through the South Pole Group.

 1% of our profit goes to local projects that protect Canada’s wilderness and educate people about its significance.
 We support The Land Conservancy of Canada (TLC) and the Wilderness Committee.
 We give many lectures and workshops every year and co-created the Ecoliteracy program for highschool students in British Columbia.